danaikorre/dsmanufacturing.github.io/course_content/session-3-2.md

 [Lecture](#lecture) | [Reading](#reading) | [Quiz](#quiz) | [Tutorial](#tutorial-design-sketching) | [Assignment](#assignment)

-This session is split into a brief introduction lecture:

-* Data Types

-... and into three lectures out of which you can chose one.
+This session is split again (like session 3-1) into three lectures out of which you can chose one.
 In other words, you do not have to watch all three, but chose the ones most relevant for you.

 * Networks
 * Trees + Hierarchies
 * Temporal Data

-# Lecture
+# Lectures

 ## Chose one of the following topics